Submissions

 6. RECOMMENDATIONS: (OPTIONAL) will be cited based on their direct relationship with the research results, especially if there were limitations that prevented delving into specific aspects of the presented research.

 7. REFERENCES: The style of the (North) American Psychological Association (APA Style 7th Edition) available in: Summary of the APA Style 7th edition will be used for the organization and writing of the bibliography.
-All references will be included, in alphabetical order, whatever their type (book, article, thesis...) without distinction.
-Times 12, French indentation 0.5 cm, and justified.
-There must be 1 blank space between bibliographic references, single spacing.
-When an author repeats, their name will be rewritten, avoiding hyphens.
+All references should be included in alphabetical order regardless of their type (book, article, thesis...) without distinction.
+Calibri 12 font, French indentation 0.5 cm, justified and single-spaced.
+When an author is repeated, his or her name should be rewritten, avoiding hyphens.

 a) the correct quotation of the reference, according to the bibliographic style of the APA Style 7th edition,